mzazon/awesome-cloud-projects/aws/organizing-resources-with-groups/organizing-resources-with-groups.md

 3. **Set Up CloudWatch Monitoring and Dashboards**:

    CloudWatch provides comprehensive monitoring capabilities for resource groups, enabling you to track performance metrics, resource utilization, and costs in real-time.
-This visibility is crucial for maintaining operational excellence and cost optimization.
+This visibility is crucial for maintaining operational excellence and cost optimization following AWS Well-Architected performance efficiency principles.

    ```bash
    # Create CloudWatch dashboard for resource group monitoring